Responsible Staff Member

 • Workshops/ arts engagement activities

 Activities can be outcome or process based.
 It is expected that project grants will have confirmed partnerships/collaborators.
 It is important to outline these relationships in your project description including financial or in-kind contributions.
 Projects can be one-time or recurring.
-Timelines can extend over multiple years.
+While timelines can extend over multiple years, a single project cannot include repeated annual programming..
 Indicate if the project is intended to be multi-phased.

 You can receive up to one development and one project grant in the same year.